Visual Sequential Memory

 • When doing multiple digit addition and subtraction, visual sequential memory is essential to help your child copy the numbers in the correct order.

-The following activity ideas are seamlessly adapted from basic visual memory games.
-Playing these games may help your child develop the skills needed for good spelling and reading in school.
+The activities and games I suggest on this page may help your child develop the skills needed for good spelling and reading in school.

 Use Matching Cards for Visual Sequential Memory

-Cards that are used for memory matching games are ideal, but you can also use other matching card games if you have those on hand.
+Cards that are used for memory matching games#Ad are ideal, but you can also use other matching card games if you have those on hand.

-Behind a divider, set out 2 of your cards without your child seeing.
+• Behind a divider, set out 2 or 3 of your cards without your child seeing.
+I used only two cards to start with, for this child who struggled.

-I try to move it so that the divider covers the line of sight to the child's own cards.
+• I try to move the divider so it covers the line of sight to the child's own cards.
 This forces your child to concentrate on the revealed cards and not to try to spot them among the pool just yet.

 Back to Top